Multiresolution Analysis and Statistical Thresholding on Dynamic Networks: : Adaptive Network Intensity Estimation

 \section{\us: Adaptive Network Intensity Estimation}

-We now introduce \us (Adaptive Network Intensity Estimation), a novel method estimating the intensity measure of dynamic networks under the COSIE model by detecting significant changes in the affinity function.
+We now introduce \us (Adaptive Network Intensity Estimation), a novel method estimating the intensity measure of dynamic networks under the COSIP model by detecting significant changes in the affinity function.
 The method takes as input a dynamic network represented by its corresponding adjacency measure $\Ybb$, and outputs a subspace matrix $\rmU$ and an adaptive intensity estimate $\hat{\mLambda}(t)$.
-A full algorithmic description of the procedure is provided in the supplementary material.
+A full algorithmic description of the procedure is provided in the appendix.